-The analysis presented predicts that Arabic FQs should appear only in NP trace positions.
+The analysis presented predicts that Arabic FQs should appear only in thematic positions or where NPs are externally merged.
 As was shown in section 2.2, Arabic FQs appear in positions that are known to be NP trace positions, including the complement position of passives and unaccusatives where FQs are banned in other languages.